fogfish/datalog/README.md

 The interpreter translate goals of rules into algebraic queries with an objective to access the minimum of ground facts needed in order to determine the answer.
 Rules are a compiled to composition of σ functions (sub-queries).
 They are recursively expanded and the evaluation of the current sub-query is postponed until the new sub-query has been completely solved, see [horn evaluator](src/datalog_horn.erl).

-The define sigma expression formalism translates purely declarative semantic into operational semantic, i.e. specify of query must be executed.
+The defined sigma expression formalism translates purely declarative semantic into operational semantic, i.e. specify of query must be executed.
 The lazy set ensures simplicity of one-tuple-at-a-time evaluation strategy while preserving efficiency of set-oriented methods used by high-level query languages.
-Sigma expression is the formalism to relate logic program to external storage (most common query languages, access methodologies, i/o interfaces).

 ## σ function

-The sigma function is the formalism to relate logic program to ground facts persisted by external storage.
-The datalog library uses sigma algebra to evaluate logic program but it requires developers to implement corresponding sigma(s) (access protocols) supported by external storage.
+The sigma function is the formalism to relate logic program to ground facts persisted by external storage (most common query languages, access methodologies, i/o interfaces).
+This datalog library uses sigma algebra to evaluate logic program but it requires developers to implement corresponding sigma(s) (access protocols) supported by external storage.
 This is an abstraction interface to retrieve ground facts _matching_ predicate.
 The library hides the concerns of logical program evaluation but provides hooks to implement access protocols.
-The library uses a naive reference implementation of Erlang lists (see `datalog_list`).
+The library uses a naive sigma function to access Erlang lists as [reference implementation](src/datalog_list.erl).

 The type of σ function is defined as following.
 The `datalog:pattern()` and `datalog:heap()` carries the values of bound arguments so that sigma function return all tuples matching the pattern.